 - 1. The decision to deploy federal law enforcement agents, officers, or other personnel in response to the ongoing protests over racial justice in Portland, Oregon and Chicago, Illinois; - Any decisions or plans to deploy federal law enforcement agents, officers, or other personnel in response to the ongoing protests over racial justice in Albuquerque, New Mexico; Baltimore, Maryland; Detroit, Michigan; Kansas City, Missouri; New York City; Oakland, California; and Philadelphia, Pennsylvania; - 3.
-Any policies to which law enforcement officers under the auspices of the Bureau of Alcohol, Tobacco, Firearms, and Explosives ("ATF") are bound governing the treatment of protesters in the above-mentioned cities.
+Any policies to which law enforcement officers under the auspices of the U.S. Marshals Service are bound governing the treatment of protesters in the abovementioned cities.